Rule 9006. Computing and Extending Time; Motions

 (C) for periods that are measured after an event, any other day declared a holiday by the state where the district court is located.
 (In this rule, “state” includes the District of Columbia and any United States commonwealth or territory.)

-(g)Grain Storage Facility Cases.
-This rule shall not limit the court’s authority under § 557 of the Code to enter orders governing procedures in cases in which the debtor is an owner or operator of a grain storage facility.
+(g)Grain-Storage Facility.
+This rule does not limit the court’s authority under § 557 to issue an order governing procedures in a case in which the debtor owns or operates a grain-storage facility.